 Sensitivity assessment.
 Overburden by 30 cm of fine material (see benchmark) in a single incident could result in significant mortality in blue mussel beds due to the limited ability of Mytilus edulis to emerge from sediment deeper than 2 cm (Last et al., 2011, Essink, 1999, Daly & Matthieson, 1977) and the increased mussel mortality with depth and reduced particle size observed by Last et al. (2011).
 Survival will be higher in winter months when temperatures are lower and physiological demands are decreased.
 However, mortality will depend on the duration of smothering.
 Mortality will be limited, and possibly avoided, where the smothering sediment is removed due to wave action or tidal streams, depending on how long the sediment remains over the individual mussels.
 However, mortality is likely to be significant in wave sheltered areas, devoid of tidal streams, where the smothering sediment remains for prolonged periods (e.g. more than 16 days).
-Therefore, resistance has been assessed as 'Low' (significant mortality, loss of 25-75 % of population abundance, or extent) for the littoral mussel sediment biotopes (LS.LBR.LMus and LS.LBR.LMus.Myt).
-Hence, resilience is assessed as 'Medium', so that sensitivity is 'Medium'.
+Therefore, resistance has been assessed as 'Low' (significant mortality, loss of 25-75 % of population abundance, or extent) for the littoral mussels on sediment biotopes.
+Hence, resilience is assessed as 'Medium'.